georust/geo/README.md

 Please refer to [the documentation](https://docs.rs/geo) for a complete list.

-The primitive types also provide the basis for other functionality in the `Geo` ecosystem, including:
+The primitive types also provide the basis for other functionality in the `geo` ecosystem, including:

 - [Coordinate transformation and projection](https://github.com/georust/proj)
 - Serialization to and from [GeoJSON](https://github.com/georust/geojson) and [WKT](https://github.com/georust/wkt)